MetOffice/simulation-systems/source/Reviewers/codereview.rst

 Code Owners and Reviewers.

-Once you are happy that the change is appropriate and correct, and the code review parts of the pull request template have been completed.
-Submit a review that `approves` the change.
+Once you are happy that the change is appropriate and correct, and the code review parts of the pull request template have been completed, submit a review that `approves` the change.

 From here follow the :ref:`How To Commit<howtocommit>` guide through to pull request